opendocsg/opendoc-sensor-data-exchange/Projects.md

 To set up MQTT Client connection:

 1. Copy the certificates in a Text Editor and save each file separately.
+2. Now, open MQTT Client.

+[Insert screenshot - MQTT Client]

+3. Click Create MQTT Client.

+A Publisher can create MQTT connection using the certificates generated and with the password from the email inbox.

-2. Now, go to MQTT Client Setting and enter the following:
+4. Set up MQTT connections with the following:

+- MQTT Client Name – Name is not specific and can give random name
+- Protocol - Select protocol.
+For example, mqtt/tls
 - Host - Enter host name.
 For example, sdx.sensors.gov.sg
-- Protocol – Select protocol.
-For example, mqtts/tls
 - Upload each file you copied in a Text Editor in the following fields:
   - CA file
   - Client certificate file
   - Client key file
-- Use the password you received from the email and enter the password in the Client key passphrase field
+- Enter the password received from the email inbox in the Client key passphrase field

 [Insert Screenshot - MQTT Client Setting]

-3. Click [Insert icon] and the MQTT Client is connected.
+- Click [Insert icon] and connected successfully.

 [Insert Screenshot - MQTT Client Connected]

+5. Using MQTT client, a publisher published a topic.

+- Copy the topic path and fill into the **Topic to publish** field in MQTT client.
+For example: govtech-ndmrcHUWg/Topic-temperature
+- Click **Subscribe** button
+- Subscriber is ready to receive data for this topic

+[Insert screenshot - Subscriber received published data]

-[Insert How to set up MQTT connection]
+[Insert How to Set up Conncetions to MQTT video]

 ## My Topics ##